 Japan is the world’s third largest economy.
 It’s full of world-leading companies famed for their quality and reliability.

-The nation is also becoming more investor friendly.
+Companies are also becoming more investor friendly.
 A Corporate Governance Code ensures shareholders are at the centre of corporate decisions and makes management more accountable.
 This has the potential to strengthen returns over the long term.

 We still think Japan is a great investment opportunity, but it remains off the radar for many investors.
 As a result, the Japanese stock market looks attractively valued, according to our analysis.